uldyssian-sh/vmware-vm-audit-dod-stig/wiki/Quick-Start-Tutorial.md

 ---

 **Congratulations!** 🎉 You've successfully completed your first VMware DoD STIG audit.
-The tool is now ready for regular use in your environment.
+The tool is now ready for regular use in your environment.# Updated Sun Nov  9 12:49:29 CET 2025